-Transportation Improvements
+Recent Transportation Improvements

 In collaboration with the New Hampshire Department of Transportation, the Town of Pelham constructed two roundabouts and corresponding sidewalks along NH Route 111A.
 One is located at the intersection of Nashua Road, and the other at the intersection with Acorn Lane and the Municipal Complex.
-Pelham is currently working with NHDOT and our engineering consultant on final design for two additional roundabouts at the intersections of NH 128 Mammoth Road / Sherburne Road and at NH 128 Mammoth Road / Marsh Road.
-These projects improve public safety and access for a variety of transportation modes, and serve as positive examples of multi-modal transportation infrastructure.
+This project improved safety and access for a variety of transportation modes, and serves as a positive example of multimodal transportation infrastructure appropriate for a village center.